rochards/learning-cs/operating-systems/README.md

 - In the image below we're considering that each instruction is at most 4 bytes long (32 bits architecture);
 - `mov`, `add`, `str` are instructions;
 - `r*`, `pc` (program counter), `ir` (instruction register) are CPU registers;
-- the ELF header in the program tells the OS where to start the program;
+- The ELF header in the program tells the OS where to start the program;
-- for simplicity, we're not considering the L* caches;
+- For simplicity, we're not considering the L* caches;

 <div align="center">
   <img src="images/simplified-process-execution.gif" alt="Anatomy of a process">